rlindgren/aidk/website/docs/learn/parallel-agents.md

 ### Fork with Children

-Instead of the `agent` prop, you can use children:
+Instead of the `root` prop, you can use children:

 ```tsx
 <Fork waitUntilComplete={true} onComplete={handleResult}>